uZer/.minimics/README.md

 A backup of your old configuration files is automatically made in your minimics folder.

-A silent install is possible, you just need to edit the default variables in the setup script and use:

-    ~/.minimics/setup.sh -s

 ## Usage and configuration

 #### Vim